The before-after transformations of hair transplant surgeries look fantastic.

 What is Donor Dominance?

-The hair follicles located in the safe donor area are the ones that are immune to AGA, not the site itself.
-And when these hair follicles are placed into the bald spots, they protect their immunity and stay on this part of the scalp for as long as they can.
+The hair follicles located in the safe donor area are the ones that are immune to AGA only, not the site itself.
+When these hair follicles are placed into the bald spots, they protect their immunity and stay on this part of the scalp for as long as they can.

 This concept in hair transplantation is called “donor dominance”, where the donor organ or tissue protects its characteristics wherever it is placed.